~ Sandal Magna Castle ~

 de Balliol of Scotland, son of King John Baliol

-Castle2 under John 8th earl Warrene's
+Sandal Castle2 under John 8th earl Warenne's

-with the Scots against Edward II.
+an alliance with the Scots against Edward II.

 .